casunlight/NYCDataScience_HadoopClass/README.md

 	third, choose type="Custom TCP", port range="50000-50100".

 6. manage your instance
-   select the instance, right click to choose "stop", you won't be able to use this instance and won't be charged;
+   * know how to turn on and off the instances select the instance, right click to choose "stop", you won't be able to use this instance and won't be charged;
    	select the instance, right click to choose "start", you can use the instance and will be charged.
    	Next time, if you restart the instance, your "public DNS" will be different, but your "private DNS" will not changed.

 7.